Dimetrodon: Dimetrodon gigas

+Dimetrodon giganhomogenes

-Dimetrodon giganhomogenesDimetrodon giganhomogenes was named by E. C. Case in 1907 and is still considered a valid species of Dimetrodon.
+Dimetrodon giganhomogenes was named by E. C. Case in 1907 and is still considered a valid species of Dimetrodon.

+Dimetrodon macrospondylus

-Dimetrodon macrospondylusDimetrodon macrospondylus was first described by Cope in 1884 as Clepsydrops macrospondylus.
+Dimetrodon macrospondylus was first described by Cope in 1884 as Clepsydrops macrospondylus.
 In 1907, Case reclassified it as Dimetrodon macrospondylus.

+Dimetrodon platycentrus

-Dimetrodon platycentrusDimetrodon platycentrus was first described by Case in his 1907 monograph.
+Dimetrodon platycentrus was first described by Case in his 1907 monograph.
 It is now considered a synonym of Dimetrodon macrospondylus.

 Dimetrodon natalis

 Paleontologist Alfred Romer erected the species Dimetrodon natalis in 1936, previously described as Clepsydrops natalis.
 D. natalis was the smallest known species of Dimetrodon at that time, and was found alongside remains of the larger-bodied D. limbatus.

+Dimetrodon booneorum

-Dimetrodon booneorumDimetrodon booneorum was first described by Alfred Romer in 1937 on the basis of remains from Texas.
+Dimetrodon booneorum was first described by Alfred Romer in 1937 on the basis of remains from Texas.

+"Dimetrodon" kempae

-"Dimetrodon" kempaeDimetrodon kempae was named by Romer in 1937, in the same paper as D. booneorum, D. loomisi, and D. milleri.
+Dimetrodon kempae was named by Romer in 1937, in the same paper as D. booneorum, D. loomisi, and D. milleri.
 Dimetrodon kempae was named on the basis of a single humerus and a few vertebrae, and may therefore be a nomen dubium that cannot be distinguished as a unique species of Dimetrodon.
 In 1940, Romer and Price raised the possibility that D. kempae may not fall within the genus Dimetrodon, preferring to classify it as Sphenacodontidae incertae sedis.